shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-augmented-line-item-ali.md

 ---

-# Create an augmented line item in Microsoft Invest
+# Microsoft Invest - create an augmented line item

 You create augmented line items (ALIs) to define your financial relationship with an advertiser, set up targeting for an advertising